microsoft/vscode-docs/docs/setup/linux.md

 ### Low contrast menu bar

-If you are using Ubuntu 18.10 or a GTK theme that mixes light or dark context menus with the opposite theming for the application menu bar, you may experience a low contrast menu bar that is difficult to read.
+If you are using Ubuntu 18.10 or a GTK theme that mixes light or dark context menus with the opposite theming for the application menu bar, you may experience a low contrast menu bar that is difficult to read when using the native title bar setting.

 There are two possible workarounds for this:

-* Try out the VS Code custom title bar style by configuring the setting `window.titleBarStyle` to `custom`.
+* Switch to the VS Code custom title bar style by configuring the setting `window.titleBarStyle` to `custom`.
 * Change your GTK theme.
 You can do this by installing the Gnome Tweaks application and using the previous default theme `Adwaita`.

 Information on this issue can be tracked in issue [62593](https://github.com/Microsoft/vscode/issues/62593).

+### Broken cursor in editor with display scaling enabled

+Due to an upstream issue with electron that can be found [here](https://github.com/electron/electron/issues/14787), the mouse cursor may render incorrectly with scaling enabled.
+If you notice that the usual text cursor is not being rendered inside the editor as you would expect, try falling back to the native menu bar by configuring the setting `window.titleBarStyle` to `native`.

 ### Repository changed its origin value